johnbrc/MPD-Distribution/EN/MPD-M4/MPD-M4.md

 <!--\begin{summary}-->

-**Scripture reveals a cycle of five major strategies empowering the mission of the Messianic community**, which may be summarised: Pray, Reach, Disciple, Teach, Send
+**Scripture reveals a cycle of five major strategies empowering the mission of the Messianic community**, which may be summarised: Pray, Reconcile, Disciple, Teach, Send

 <!--\end{summary}-->